 Instructions

-• In a small bowl, mix together soy sauce, hoisin sauce, vinegar, cornstarch, sugar, and water until smooth.
+• In a small bowl, whisk together the soy sauce, hoisin sauce, rice vinegar, cornstarch, sugar, water, and toasted sesame oil until smooth and the cornstarch is fully dissolved.
 Set aside.

-• Add the bell peppers and stir-fry for a few minutes until they start to soften but are still crisp.
+• Add the bell peppers and stir-fry for 2–3 minutes until just tender but still crisp.

 Notes